 As part of an artist’s residency at Kettle’s Yard, Cambridge, I staged an 8 week continuous word association game at Cambridge University Library during Easter term 2008.
 Cambridge University Library is a copyright library, keeping one copy of every book published in the UK, from academic treatise to knitting pattern.
 Library access is carefully guarded and female undergraduates were not admitted until 1947, some sixty years after women entered the University.
-Powerhouse was informed by the library’s history and identity, and exists as a live event, web-based archive, set of posters, time-lapse film and a story (read below) incorporating the word composition, in Oulipo style, contributed by (then) student Benjamin Morris.
+Powerhouse was informed by an interest in the workings of democracy, and the library’s (and society’s) changing identity in the digital age.
+Powerhouse exists as a live event, web-based archive, set of posters, time-lapse film and a story (read below) incorporating the word composition, in Oulipo style, contributed by (then) PhD student Benjamin Morris.

-The project started off with the first word ‘powerhouse’ on display in the entrance hall of the library, recorded by time-lapse photography.
-Every day between 11-12am, six library users or staff were asked to respond with a word association, to be displayed next (and so on).
+The project started off with the first word ‘powerhouse’ on display in the entrance hall of the library, with another display in the tearoom, and with a live image of the current word on the library’s website.
+Every day between 11-12am, six library users or staff were asked to respond in person with a word association, to be displayed next (and so on).
 During any other time of the day further free associations to the latest word were submitted to the Powerhouse website.
 The most frequently submitted response was displayed in the library at set intervals.
 So ten new words were displayed each day.
 All words were colour coded by gender (male/female) and by origin (onsite/online).

 Powerhouse, written response by Benjamin Morris, using the entire word chain.